ardagnir/athame/README.md

     cd athame
     ./readline_athame_setup.sh --use_sudo

-If your installed bash version doesn't use your system readline (this is usually the case in Ubuntu and OSX) you can rebuild bash to use it:
+You may need to rebuild bash if your installed version doesn't use your system readline *(this is usually the case in Ubuntu and OSX)*:

     ./bash_readline_setup.sh --use_sudo